AMAZING2545/HardcoreLinux/README.md

 Hardcore tries to be minimal while not giving away functionality.

+Hardcore, unlike many distros, uses musl libc instead glibc, which is lighter, safer and strictly POSIX

+the init system is a shell script that launches scripts and services from /system. a shell script is more auditable than a binary

+the package manager is also a script

 in 700MB you can fit the base Hardcore system, GCC, G++, LLVM, MESA, Python, many dependencies for Wayland, Wayland itself, a Compositor, A terminal emulator with many terminal apps